cirruslabs/cirrus-ci-docs/docs/faq.md

   timeout_in: 90m
   ...
 ```

+## Container errored

+It means that Cirrus CI has made a successful API call to a [computing service](guide/supported-computing-services.md)
+to start a container but unfortunately container runtime or the corresponding computing service had an internal error.

 !!! note "Maximum timeout"
     There is a hard limit of 2 hours for community tasks.
 Use [compute credits](pricing.md#compute-credits) or